devrev/cli/README.md

 ## License

 DevRev CLI is proprietary software and is not open source.
-You may use it for your own commercial use, but you may not distribute or modify it without our permission.
+You may use it for your commercial use, but you may not distribute or modify it without our permission.

 ## Support
-If you have any issues or questions about DevRev CLI, please contact our support team at <yet-to-name>@devrev.ai
+If you have any issues or questions about DevRev CLI, please contact our support team at <a href="https://devrev.ai">DevRev</a>